-Modernism as a concept; its beginnings as a major aesthetic and philosophical revolt, and its evolution as it is reflected in the literary works of British, of American, or of International Literature.
+Modernism as a concept; its beginnings as a major aesthetic and philosophical revolt, and its evolution as it is reflected in the literary works of British Literature.

 International Love in Literature and Life (3)

 Romantic love imaged in literature as a means of self-transcendence in and through the life cycle, gender differences, and personal quest.